Veriff/code-style/README.md

 ### Styles

-The most important rule here is to use [Genoma](https://genoma.veriff.design/) as much as possible.
-Don't reinvent the wheel and try to utilize Genoma components for making both layout and UI.
-The goal is to make writing CSS an exception, and you could help to achieve it with [contributing to Genoma](https://github.com/Veriff/genoma)!
+The most important rule here is to use our design system **Genoma** as much as possible, it will simplify the development process as well as improve design consistency across different products.

 In case you have to do some custom styles, at first, choose *SCSS Modules* over plain CSS.
 Make it compliant with [SCSS Guidelines](https://sass-guidelin.es/).
 It is useful and reasonable.